Massive MIMO Radar for Target Detection

 To formally characterize the class of random processes to which the results of this paper apply, we need to introduce the concepts of \textit{uniform} and \textit{strong mixing} random sequences \cite{bradley2005,book_CLT_dep_2,book_CLT_dep_1,CLT_dep}.
 Roughly speaking, the uniform and strong mixing properties characterize the dependence between two random variables extracted from a discrete process separated by $m$ lags.
-Without any claim of completeness or measure-theoretic rigorousness, the results of this paper apply to any random process that satisfies a restriction on the speed of decay of its autocorrelation function.
-Specifically, we limit to the following class of random processes: \begin{assumption} Let $\{c_n: \forall n\}$ be a stationary discrete process representing the true, and generally unknown, disturbance.
+Without any claim of completeness or measure-theoretic rigor, the results of this paper apply to any random process that satisfies a restriction on the speed of decay of its auto-correlation function.
+Specifically, we limit ourselves to the following class of random processes: \begin{assumption} Let $\{c_n: \forall n\}$ be a stationary discrete and circular complex-valued process \cite{Pici} representing the true, and generally unknown, disturbance.
 Then, we assume that its autocorrelation function satisfies $r_C[m] \triangleq E\{c_nc^*_{n-m}\}=O(|m|^{-\gamma})$, $m \in \mathbb{Z}$, $\gamma > \varrho/(\varrho-1)$, $\varrho>1$.\footnote{Given a real-valued function $f(x)$ and a positive real-valued function $g(x)$, $f(x)=O(g(x))$ if and only if there exists a positive real number $a$ and a real number $x_0$ such that $|f(x)|\leq a g(x),\; \forall x \geq x_0$.} \end{assumption} Assumption \ref{assumption_mix} implies that the volume of the MIMO radar must increase with the number of transmitting ($M_T$) and receiving ($M_R$) antennas.
 This means that the results of this paper do not apply to \virg{space-constrained} array topologies.
-That said, Assumption \ref{assumption_mix} is very general and allows to account for most practical clutter models.
+That said, Assumption \ref{assumption_mix} is very general and allows to account for most practical disturbance models.